Cutting-edge construction; fabulous engines; high-class appointments; remarkable suspension

 |Maintenance||3 Years/36,000 Miles|

-Used Bentley Flying Spur -- For this particular mix of space, luxury and driving ability, the options are few.
+Used Bentley Flying Spur -- For that particular mix of space, luxury and driving ability, the options are few.
 The Flying Spur is one, with a hand-crafted cabin and a 552-hp W12 engine under its imposing hood.